lonnen/graphite.js/README.md

 * `target` is not present, since graphite expects multiple values of target with multiple keys.
 Instead, `targets` is provided and expects an array of values for graph targets
+* `url` is a getter only that returns the url corresponding to the current internal state.

 A complete list of valid parameters is in the source documentation.
 The Graphite object uses the **closures with getter-setter methods** pattern for